 Do you take anticoagulant medications to thin your blood such as Warfarin, Phenindione, Acenocoumarol, Dabigatran, Rivaroxaban, Apixaban or Edoxaban?
-If so, please write which medication and why you take it (if known) below: If you have monitoring e.g. for warfarin, can you tell us about your most recent INR?
-Date: INR result: Do you know your target INR?
+If so, please write which medication and why you take it (if known) below:

+If you have monitoring e.g. for warfarin, can you tell us about your most recent INR?

+Date: INR result: If known, what is your target INR?

 Do you take anti-platelet medications such as Clopidogrel, Prasugrel, Cangrelor, Dipyridamole or Ticagrelor?

-Please give details: :
+Please give details: